Roll Your Own Ruby Type Checking: Part 1

 Hooks

-Of course, we would like to simplify Repeater2
+Of course, we are working towards an annotation-based style, and would like to simplify Repeater2

-so that the code to run before and after the method body is more clearly separated, using an annotative style.
+so that the code to run before and after the method body is more clearly separated.
 Ideally something like this:

 def repeat(str, count, separator: '')